US STOCKS-Wall St ends flat as energy shares drop with oil

 Aug 13 (Reuters) - U.S. stocks finished flat on Thursday as a drop in energy shares offset a rebound in retail sales and stronger-than-expected Cisco results.

-The S&P energy index dropped 1.4 percent, leading the decline in the S&P 500, as U.S. crude oil prices slid to a 6-1/2-year low.
+The S&P energy index dropped 1.4 percent, leading the decline in the S&P 500, as U.S. crude oil prices slid to a six-and-a-half year low.

-The S&P consumer discretionary index rose 0.6 percent, the most among the major 10 S&P sectors, but it had been higher earlier.
+The S&P consumer discretionary index rose 0.6 percent, the most among the major 10 S&P sectors, but it had been up more earlier.

 U.S. retail sales rose in July, while the trend of weekly jobless claims pointed to a tightening job market.
 The data supported the view the Federal Reserve could raise interest rates as early as next month, offsetting speculation in the previous two sessions that the Fed could wait until December to raise rates after China devalued its currency.